gnana27022003/Dictionbot-Your_language_guide/README.md

 DictionBot consists of the following modules:

 1️⃣ **User Interaction Module** – Handles user input, detects intent (dictionary vs. general conversation), and forwards the query.
-2️⃣ **Natural Language Processing (NLP) Module** – Processes user input, extracts key words, and determines the required response.
+2️⃣ **Natural Language Processing (NLP) Module** – Processes user input, extracts key words, and determines the required response using gemini API.
-3️⃣ **Dictionary API Integration** – Fetches definitions, synonyms, examples, and parts of speech from the **Wordnik API**.
+3️⃣ **Dictionary API Integration** – Fetches definitions, synonyms, examples, and parts of speech from the **Wordnik API,Free Dictionary API,Merrium Webster API**.
 4️⃣ **AI Chat Module** – Uses **Gemini AI API** to handle casual conversations and detailed explanations.
 5️⃣ **Response Generation Module** – Formats responses and ensures they are clear and easy to understand.
 6️⃣ **User Authentication & Data Storage (Optional)** – Allows users to **sign up, log in, and save preferences** for a better experience.